The Best $10,000 Supreme Dream Machine Gaming PC Build – August 2023

-If you’re looking to build the fastest, best-looking, most-amazing PC on the planet regardless of budget, then this is the one for you!
+If you’re looking to build the most amazing PC on the planet regardless of budget, then this is the one for you!
 Unlike TBG’s other builds, this one isn’t even remotely about performance per dollar.
-The one and only goal here is to show you the maximum performance you can get from a gaming PC using only the very best components available.
+The one and only goal here is to show you the finest gaming gear you can put into a gaming PC.

 This Month’s Build, Featuring Intel’s and Nvidia’s Finest!

-For August 2023, this system offers the very best components you can find anywhere.
-It starts with Intel’s Core i9-13900K 24-core, 32-thread CPU, the best all-around CPU on the planet.
+For March 2024, this system offers the very best components you can find anywhere.
+It starts with Intel’s brand-new Core i9-14900KS 24-core, 32-thread CPU, which takes the crown for the best all-around CPU on the planet.
 It can match AMD’s 7950X3D in gaming, while offering far better multi-threaded performance, and also provides a lot more overclocking support.
-The one downside is much high power consumption, but this system has a gargantuan power supply, so that’s not going to be an issue!
-The CPU is mounted on an ultra-premium Z790 motherboard and cooled by a massive 420mm AIO liquid cooler.
-In terms of the GPU, we suggest the only one that matters, the mighty GeForce RTX 4090 24GB, which offers simply shocking performance, beating the last-gen 3090 by 70%.
-And for this build, we recommend a liquid-cooled model to get the most boost and ensure all heat is exhausted out the rear, eliminating heat buildup inside the case.
+The CPU is mounted on the an updated Z790 motherboard featuring an advanced feature set including WiFi7.
+In terms of the GPU, we suggest the only one that matters, the mighty GeForce RTX 4090 24GB, which offers simply shocking performance, a full generation ahead of any other GPU ever released.
+And for this build, we recommend a liquid-cooled model with a huge 240mm radiator to get the most boost and ensure all heat is exhausted out the rear, eliminating heat buildup inside the case.

-In terms of storage, the Supreme Dream Machine goes all out, equipped with a cutting-edge 4TB Gen 5 drive from Crucial, the fastest M.2 drive you can buy.
+In terms of storage, the Supreme Dream Machine goes all out, equipped with a cutting-edge T705 4TB Gen 5 drive from Crucial, the fastest M.2 drive you can buy.
 Of course, 4TB is not enough for a system of this caliber, so this is just the beginning.
 We also recommend dual 8TB PCIe Gen 4.0 drives, giving you a total of 20TB of insanely-fast capacity.
-For RAM, we go just as extreme, equipping this system with 128GB of DDR5-6400 CL32 RAM, offering the absolute maximum in terms of speed and capacity on the market today.
-Powering this system is the aforementioned massive power supply, a 1600W Titanium-rated model, and for the case, we go with the peerless Cooler Master HAF 700 EVO!
+For RAM, we go just as extreme, equipping this system with 128GB of DDR5-6800 RAM, offering the absolute maximum speed you can get in this ultra-high capacity configuration.
+Powering this system is a gargantuan 1600W Titanium-rated model, keeping the CPU cool is a massive 420mm liquid cooler from Corsair, and for the case, we go with the peerless Cooler Master HAF 700 EVO!

 Final Thoughts